NickDeReus-ISU/DS-202-Final-Project/README.md

 ### Final Data Shape

+### Normalizing Data

+There are many circumstances where we must normalize our data because each city in our data set has a different population and different base mortality levels.
+In order to make them directly comparable we typically find the mean death count for each city for the periods in question then we find changes in mortality as a % change from that mean per city in the periods being studied.
+In the resulting figures, the mean value appears as 0 and any changes as a percent anomaly from 0.

+It isn’t a perfect model, but it allows us to demonstrate the relative impact of various factors on the mortality rates of each of our cities and compare them.

 ## Results

 ### Basic Observations of from the Dataset

+First we explore the general conditions present in our data set, the annual temperature over time as well as seasonal patterns.

 #### Average Annual Temperature Over Time

-We find that the locations in our dataset have seen a progressive increase in average temperatures over the time since the beginning of the time period in 1962.
-We can’t use this to prove global warming necessarily because these locations are all likely subject to the Heat Island effect, but the experience of people living in these locations is one of increasing average temperature.
+We find that the locations in our data set have seen a progressive increase in average temperatures over the time since the beginning of the time period in 1962.
+We can’t necessarily use this as evidence to support global warming because these locations are all likely subject to strong Heat Island effects, but the experience of people living in these locations is one of increasing average temperature.

+While we have data on temperature highs and lows, we focus on mean temperatures because it gives us a more complete look at conditions than either the high or low over the course of a week, which is the length of each of the recorded events in our mortality data set.

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-When charted by region, we can see that this increase in average temperatures is felt across all climate regions, but is most obvious in Region 6, which is the coolest region.
+When charted by region, we can see that the increase in average temperatures is felt across all climate regions, but is most obvious in Region 6, which is the coolest region.